lidongzhe10000/secondTest/readme.txt

-git is a version cl
+git is a veccccccccccccccsion c this is second linel